Freehold houses: estate charges

 The Leasehold and Freehold Reform Act 2024 received royal assent on 24 May 2024.
 The act will strengthen the rights of freehold homeowners on private and mixed-tenure estates in England and Wales.
 In particular, it will:

-In 2019, the government said it would consider whether to introduce a statutory right for freeholders to take over estate management via a Right to Manage company.
+In 2019, the Conservative government said it would consider whether to introduce a statutory right for freeholders to take over estate management via a Right to Manage company.
 However, provisions to enable this were not included in the Leasehold and Freehold Reform Bill.

 Although the 2024 act has received royal assent, the majority of the provisions are not yet in force and will need to be commenced through secondary legislation.
+The Labour government has said it intends to consult on the detail of these provisions in 2025 and “bring these measures into force as quickly as possible thereafter.”

 In February 2024, the Competition and Markets Authority’s (CMA) final report on its market study into housebuilding identified significant issues with private estate management.
 The CMA consequently recommended action to:

-The CMA also invited the UK, Scottish and Welsh governments to consider options to support the adoption by local authorities of shared amenities on estates currently under private management arrangements.
+The CMA also invited the UK, Scottish and Welsh Governments to consider options to support the adoption by local authorities of shared amenities on estates currently under private management arrangements.

 The Welsh Government’s Programme for Government 2021-26 commits to “ensure that estate charges for public open spaces and facilities are paid for in a way that is fair.”